SpatialActor: Exploring Disentangled Spatial Representations for Robust Robotic Manipulation: Experiments

 \subsection{Spatial Perturbations on ColosseumBench}

-\paragraph{Experimental Setup.} We evaluate the robust capability of \method~on the Colosseum benchmark~\cite{pumacay2024colosseum}, which is designed to assess robot manipulation policies under environmental changes.
-We evaluate performance on 20 benchmark tasks under both baseline (no perturbation) and three spatial perturbation conditions.
-The first, manipulation object size (MO-Size), scales the object the robot directly interacts with, simulating dimensional variations.
-The second, receiver object size (RO-Size), alters the size of an indirectly used object, such as a container or support surface.
-The third condition introduces camera pose perturbations by randomly adjusting the camera’s position and orientation, mimicking changes in the observation viewpoint.
-Together, these perturbations capture spatial environmental variations that can affect robot performance.
+\paragraph{Setup.} We evaluate the robustness on the Colosseum benchmark~\cite{pumacay2024colosseum}, which assesses manipulation policies under environmental variations.
+We report results on 20 tasks under the baseline setting (no perturbation) and three spatial perturbations: manipulation object size (MO-Size), which scales the object being manipulated; receiver object size (RO-Size), which scales an indirectly used object such as a container; and camera pose perturbation (Camera-Perturb), which randomly shifts the camera’s position and orientation to vary the observation viewpoint.

 \paragraph{Performance Evaluation.} The results in Tab.~\ref{tab:colosseum_results} indicate that under the no-perturbation condition, our method achieves a task-average success rate of 57.4\%.
 When spatial perturbations are introduced, \method~attains 59.2\% under MO-Size variations, 62.0\% under RO-Size changes, and 54.2\% with camera pose perturbations.
 These results consistently outperform competing methods, demonstrating strong robustness and generalization under spatial variations.